swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 ??? warning "Using uppercase letters in your username or repository name?
 Read this!"

-    Docker requires the use of only lowercase characters for the image label.
+    Docker requires the use of only lowercase characters for the image name.
 If you have uppercase letters in your username or repository name, simply convert them to lowercase.